djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 An error occurs when there is another application called `open` that takes precedence over the `open` npm package that you have just installed.
 One workaround is to create a symbolic link to the package in order to ensure that it takes precedence.
 This may render the other application useless, but in practice this is rarely an issue.
-It is worth briefly mentioning what kinds of applications are likely to be pushed aside by this workaround, however.
+It is worth briefly mentioning what kinds of applications are likely to be pushed aside by this workaround, though.
 In the case of MacOS, the native `open` CLI tool can be used to open files with their registered applications.
 For example, you could open a PDF file with the system's default PDF viewer.
 On other unixy systems the native `open` application is likely to be a legacy graphics utility.